thitipany4/Khao-Kang-Copy-food-store-management-system/README.md

 sciworkingweb
-Sci Working Space by Kittipich Pakdeekasikorn
+Sci Working Space by thitipan wongpatsa

 Final Project Fulfillment for Bachelor's Degree in Science with Major Data Science and Software Innovation